tomas-ravalli/dynamic-pricing-engine/README.md

 * **🏠 Internal factors**: Utilized traditional data such as historical sales, opponent tier, days until the match, and real-time ticket availability percentage..
 * **🌍 External factors**: Integrated novel real-time signals including social media sentiment, search engine trends, and competing city events to capture market dynamics.

+For a detailed description of the features in the synthetic dataset, please refer to the [Data Dictionary](reports/data_dictionary.md).

 ## Tech Stack & Architecture

 * **Cloud & MLOps**: AWS, with Amazon SageMaker AI for model training and pipelines.